-Disconnect two (2) slip-on connectors (24 volt wires) from the gas valve.
-Disconnect two (2) slip-on connectors from junction block midway on the thermocouple.
+Disconnect two (2) 24 volt wires from the gas valve.
+Disconnect two (2) wire connectors from junction block midway on the thermocouple

 REMOVE BURNER AND CONTROLS

 Locate the burner and screws that secure it.
 Remove the two (2) screws (one from each end).
 Lift one end of the burner at a time until free.
 Remove burner and controls from the compartment.